Get 80% off your plan for your first 3 months*

 How to start an online business

-Once you've chosen your business idea, follow these steps to launch.
+Once you've chosen your business idea, follow these steps to launch from home.
 This process turns your inspiration into a real business.

-- Register your business: Choose a business structure and register with your province.
-The Canada Revenue Agency is moving toward online-only services, and as of November 2025, it will no longer accept phone registrations for business numbers.
+3. Register your business: Choose a business structure and register with your province.
+The Canada Revenue Agency (CRA) no longer accepts phone registrations for business numbers.
+You must use the Business Registration Online service to register.

 What it costs to start an online business

-Startup costs vary by business type.
-Here's a general guide to help you budget.
+Startup costs vary widely depending on the type of online business you choose.
+Here is a general guide to help you budget.

 Higher investment ($10,000+):